fpagliughi/cooper/README.md

 There are several conventions that are helpful (and possibly essential) to follow:

 - The public API is callable by external code and runs in the context of the calling thread.
 This should be considered the "Client API".
-- The public methods should **never** touch the internal data in the object (neither write nor read).
 - The private methods in the class (or a subset of them) should run in the context of the actor thread.
-This should be considered the "Server API).
+This should be considered the "Server API".
+- The public client methods should **never** touch the internal data in the object (neither write nor read).
+- The private server methods can manipulate the data freely without using locks since they run one after the other, always in the context of the actor thread.
 - It is helpful to match calls between the Client and Server API's, and simply have the client call the matching server method.
 - Even if you don't touch the data directly, you should never do a read/modify/write operation from the client API.
 It wouldn't be guaranteed to run atomically from the perspective of the other clients.
 Rather, that should be moved into a server call and then all clients would percieve it as being atomic.
+As a rule of thumb: _If you do more than one cast() or call() operation in a client method, you may be doing something wrong!_
 - The server methods should try to run as quickly as possible and return.
 Each object has a single execution context, and a blocked call will prevent any other operations from running.
 - A server call should **never** block waiting for another client operation, since the blocked actor thread will not be able to run the other calls and deadlock will occur.
 - Server calls that are assumed to be running in the actor thread context should probably test that that is the case - at least during the develop and debug cycles.
 A good idea is to have them assert that they are actually running on the correct actor thread:
 <p align="center">
 `assert(on_actor_thread());`
 </p>
 - Actors are also a good way to share resources, such as sockets, serial ports, database connections, etc.
 - The _cast()_ operation is very helpful to keep a client from blocking on an opperation, but an errant client can overload an actor with a lot of asynchronous (cast) operations.
 Sometimes, even if a client method does not require a return value, it might be helpful to code it as a _call()_ to apply back-pressure to the client.